krismakesstuff/KrumSampler/README.md

 ### - notes
 - I envision only one instance of the plugin running per session and housing all your samples for easy mixing and file management.
   - That being said, there's nothing stopping you from having multiple instances running (Although, I haven't tested this scenario much)
-- Currently only the VST3 on Windows is running BUT
+- Currently only the VST3 and AU builds are available
-  - This is a plug-in that comes in AU and VST3 formats, and will run on Windows and MacOS.
+  - This plug-in comes in AU and VST3 formats, and will run on Windows and MacOS.
 (AAX coming soon!!)
   - I will update this ReadMe and the release as I update this which will be very soon.

 - THIS IS IN BETA!!
 It runs fine in most cases, BUT testing is still on-going.
 Please let me know if you run into any issues!